Sunday, 22 December 2024

 Xi Jinping called for global collaboration in cyberspace at the World Internet Conference as US-China tensions grow over AI and tech decoupling.

-Chinese President Xi Jinping has called for global collaboration to build a “shared future in cyberspace,” speaking at China’s annual internet forum against increasing US-China rivalry.
+Chinese President Xi Jinping has called for global to build a “shared future in cyberspace,” speaking at China’s annual internet forum against increasing US-China rivalry.
 The event, held on November 20 in Wuzhen, Zhejiang province, comes amid fears of technological decoupling, particularly in artificial intelligence (AI) and semiconductors.

 In a video address to the World Internet Conference, Xi highlighted the rapid advances in AI, which he said have given humanity greater power to reshape the world.
 However, he also warned of the “unpredictable risks and challenges” posed by these developments.
 He stressed China’s commitment to pursuing safe and inclusive cyberspace development and expressed a willingness to work with other nations to foster a global cyberspace community.
 China’s state-run Xinhua News Agency reported his remarks.